minh-pham1/merchant-acquiring-latam/docs/english/payments/3-5-3d-secure.md

 ## Challenge Flow

 The challenge flow is triggered, when the transaction is not considered as low risk or when the Issuer requires additional authentication by the cardholder.
-The whole process starts with an initial Authorisation or Sale transaction request through the step where 3DSMethod is displayed, as described in Steps 1 through 4 above.
+The whole process starts with an initial Authorization or Sale transaction request through the step where 3DSMethod is displayed, as described in Steps 1 through 4 above.

 ### Step 6: Request to continue with 3DS Authentication